 I’m an Assistant Professor of Animal and Veterinary Science at the University of Maine, in the School of Food and Agriculture.
 My lab focus on host-associated microbial communities in animals and humans.

 I received my Doctorate in Animal, Nutrition and Food Science from the University of Vermont, Dept. of Animal Science.
 My graduate study focused on the rumen microbiology of the moose (Alces alces), including identification using high throughput sequencing and DNA analysis, isolation of bacteria using anaerobic culturing techniques, and investigation/application of economically and environmentally important species.
-From there, I transitioned to a post-doctoral research position in the Yeoman Lab in the Department of Animal and Range Sciences working on the bioinformatic analysis of soil, water, and host-associated microbes, followed by a post-doc in the Menalled Lab at Montana State University, Department of Land Resources and Environmental Sciences studying agricultural soil bacterial communities.
+From there, I transitioned to a post-doctoral research position in the Yeoman Lab in the Department of Animal and Range Sciences of Montana State University working on the bioinformatic analysis of soil, water, and host-associated microbes.
+This was followed by a post-doc in the Menalled Lab at Montana State University, in the Department of Land Resources and Environmental Sciences studying agricultural soil bacterial communities.
 After that, I was a Research Assistant Professor of Microbial Ecology in the Biology and the Built Environment Center at the University of Oregon working to understand how building design influences the indoor microbiome and human health.